leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

   The same thing as routes above, but to [invoke controllers action from client-side Javascript] [30].
 It makes just so strangely easy and convenient to call server-side action from the browser, and still I don't need to worry about using right URL or using right HTTP method etc ...
 I even still reference it using statically typed and compile-time checked helper methods.
 What can I say?
-It very convenient.
+Convenient.

 ## The things I dislike about Play Framework ##